-Born in 1972, Steinunn was first elected to the Board of Directors at a shareholders' meeting on 30 November 2017.
+Steinunn was born in 1972.
+She was first elected to the Board of Directors at a shareholders' meeting on 30 November 2017.
 She is not a shareholder of the Bank and is an independent Director.
-Steinunn is a member of the Board Credit Committee and the Board Risk Committee.
+Steinunn is the chairman of the Board Credit Committee and a member of the Board Risk Committee.